tientrinh621-lang/Jenkins-Pipeline/README.md

-I have made changes to the repo to make commits to Jenkins
+I have made changes to the GitHub to make commits to Jenkins